Blockchain Infrastructure for Fintechs

 For regulated fintechs, compliance is often the first question: how do you deploy blockchain infrastructure within financial regulations?
 The answer is protocol-level controls.
 Compliance policies can be integrated directly into the sequencer, enabling sanctions screening, transaction filtering, and allowlists before execution.

 Through OP Enterprise, regulated institutions can deploy managed infrastructure with built-in compliance tooling, including protocol-level screening, audit logging, and security monitoring.
+These capabilities are part of the architecture, not added later.
 Bitpanda has deployed this model in production for a regulated EU exchange chain operating under European financial regulations.

 What Does the Revenue Model Look Like?